 A press release is a piece of news blurb containing 400 words or less, that relays a single, specific, and relevant event.
 Press releases are then distributed through the newswire and other online channels.
 Back the day when the Internet wasn’t as popular as it is now, people would mail their press releases to journalists and editors.
 Now, however, everything can be distributed directly to news syndications in real time.
 A press release is, essentially, a news story.
 It’s not a fluff.
 A press release, although basically used as an advertisement, is NOT one.
 It is content that contains factual information.

 Why should your business use a press release distribution?
 Because it can give you more than just exposure.
 One carefully-written and effective piece of news containing relevant and useful content can earn attention from the media, not just locally but globally.
 And it doesn’t only increase exposure to your brand.
 It also creates another layer of reliability to your image, that lets you gain credibility to your existing and potential customers.
 In a nutshell, a press release is one of the most effective ways to earn trust and loyalty.
 Furthermore, it’s also a helpful way to communicate with your audience.
+Check our free PR resources and promote your own business.

 What are the elements of a press release?